 - The doctor places a metal speculum in the Vagina to open the walls of the vagina so that cervix is clearly seen

-- The magnifying instrument called Calposcope is positioned a few inches away from the vulva, and bright light is used to look through the Calposcope and examine.
+- The magnifying instrument called Colposcope is positioned a few inches away from the vulva, and bright light is used to look through the Colposcope and examine.

 - Doctors sometimes use a solution to highlight any suspicious areas when examining through Colposcope.
 The Cervix or vagina is also swabbed with cotton to clear away any mucus and get a clear view.